Looking for a Free Laptop? How Low-Income People Can Apply

 There are free computers for low-income families available from many organizations across the US.
 These computers can provide the connections you need to apply for jobs, get to food resources, and give your children more equitable access to resources, especially education.

 Read on to learn about free computers for low-income families and how to get them.
+We’ll close with a tip on how to get a brand new tablet for just $10.01.

 Adaptive.org is an organization that works to get computers and laptops specifically into low-income households where kids need them.
 The program does designate the computer is intended for use by children.
 Children age 5 up to college age can qualify for either a free PC or laptop.